HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ### Video on the web

 Video and other multi-media content can enrich a Web experience, but often is not robustly supported for all users and can pose major accessibility barriers if it is not implemented with support.
-For more information see the [W3C's Making Audio and Video Accessible](https://www.w3.org/WAI/media/av/).
+For more information see the <a hreflang="en" href="https://www.w3.org/WAI/media/av/">W3C's Making Audio and Video Accessible</a>.

 #### Captions